Horse & Pony Books:

 SUMMARY: Calvi, a homeless French boy, is taken in by a kindly sea captain and sent on a trading ship to Africa.
 There he becomes involved with the desert 'riders of the wind' and the legend of a beautiful white mare…

-Riders of the Wind is less well known and slightly harder to find.
+Riders of the Wind is less well known and slightly harder to find but it does have UK and USA editions.
 As far as I know there were no paperback editions of this title.